 Photographing in RAW format gives you the best options for your post-processing as it’s retaining all the information from when you took the image.
 Due to that, though, RAW files have a large file size and look a little flat, so they might require a little more ‘post-shoot’ thought than some other formats.

-Here, we’ll take a look at how you can build a good, solid post-processing workflow in Adobe Camera RAW, linking you to more in-depth articles on some of the things we cover, so you can learn more at your own pace.
+Here, we’ll take a look at how you can build a fun, reliable, repeatable post-processing workflow in Adobe Camera RAW, linking you to more in-depth articles on some of the things we cover, so you can learn more at your own pace.

 Once you’ve got your RAW files, you might wonder what to do with them.
 Before post-processing can begin, it’s wise to organise your photographs.
 Sometimes it’s tempting to just pop everything into a folder and be done with it, but it makes life difficult later on if you’re looking for something specific.